Creating Joy & Happiness

 Handwoven Sculptural Form

-The inspiration as a visual artist came from my childhood lived experience among the community of Yoruba artisans in Nigeria with whom I was encouraged to play with different natural materials and participates in the arts of woven Aso-Oke, Yoruba renowned colourful traditional high textiles, and basketry.
-Their dynamic traditional storytelling being passed from one generation to the next is one of the greatest source of my creativity.
+Jariet work is rooted in culture, heritage and history.
+Inspiration as artist came from her childhood lived experience in the midst of Yoruba artisans in Nigeria; with whom she was taught to play with different natural materials and participated in the arts of woven Aso-Oke, Yoruba renowned colourful traditional high textiles and basketry.

 Glass is light, Glass is colour, Glass is magic

-One cannot talk of glass as material without honouring the ingenuity of the craftsmen working in glass in Mesopotamia; the land between Tigris and Euphrates Rivers over 4,000 years ago.
+One cannot talk of glass as material without honouring the ingenuity of the craftsmen working in glass in Mesopotamia; the land between Tigris and Euphrates Rivers around 3500 BC.
 They discovered the art of mixing sand, soda, and lime to make material glass, heating it in open moulds and cast into objects.

-Curiosity of these materials and captivating power of glass led me to explore the intrinsic relationship of glass and metal.
+Curiosity of these materials and captivating power of glass led Jariet to explore the intrinsic relationship of glass and metal.
 ‘The alchemy, parallel, and hot fusion of both mediums’.
-I researched, experiment and developed own metal alloys which I successfully mixes with glass using lost-wax techniques, and kiln-cast into aesthetic form of artwork, depicting the beauty of nature and the natural world.
-These are unique to each piece.
+She researched, experiment and developed own metal alloys which she successfully mixes with glass using lost-wax techniques, and kiln-cast into aesthetic form of work of art, depicting the beauty of nature and the natural world.
+These are unique and one-of-a-kind pieces.